 Continuing education required

 Becoming a cosmetology instructor in the state of Massachusetts requires a standard cosmetology license from the state.
 Additionally, you must complete two years of experience as a junior instructor practitioner in the field, in order to qualify.
 However, you are not required to take continuing education courses are part of maintaining your license in this state.
 The renewal period is every two years by your birthday, and includes a $68 renewal fee that you will process through the Massachusetts Board of Registration of Cosmetology and Barbering.

 Average yearly salary for teacher training in Massachusetts

 The Job Outlook for a Beauty School Instructor in Massachusetts appears to have some room for growth.
 Beauty School Instructors can expect little to no competition in the MA market and should consider specializing to easily promote instruction strengths.
 With a location quotient of 0.79 and an average annual wage of $54,640, Massachusetts is considered to have a lower employment level for this occupation, but with a decent wage.

-- Board of Registration of Cosmetology and Barbering
+- Website: Board of Registration of Cosmetology and Barbering